R101: Official inquiry

 The possibility of the crash having been the result of a prolonged loss of gas caused by leakage or loss through the valves was discounted since this explanation did not explain the airship's behaviour during its last moments: moreover the fact that the officers on duty had changed watch routinely implied that there had been no particular cause for alarm a few minutes before the crash.
 The recent change of watch was considered to be a possible contributory factor to the accident, since the new crew would not have had time to get the feel of the airship.
 It was also considered most unlikely that the accident had been solely caused by a sudden downdraught.
 A sudden and catastrophic failure was seen as the only explanation.
 The inquiry discounted the possibility of structural failure of the airframe.
 The only major fracture found in the wreckage was at the rear of the new framework extension but it was considered that this had either occurred on impact or more probably been caused by the intense heat of the subsequent fire.

 The inquiry came to the conclusion that a tear had probably developed in the forward cover, this in turn causing one or more of the forward gasbags to fail.
 Evidence presented by Professor Bairstow showed that this would cause the R101 to become too nose-heavy for the elevators to correct.
-The want of sufficient altitude was considered by the R101 Enquiry and must be considered given that the aircraft was flying in an area of reducing atmospheric pressure.
+The want of sufficient altitude was considered by the R101 Enquiry and must be considered given that the aircraft was flying in an area of decreasing atmospheric pressure.
 The same evening, the Graf Zeppelin at Frankfurt was reading 400 feet high.
 A similar error over France would have put the R101 400 feet lower than her intended height.
 The altimeter could have been corrected while flying across the channel by timing the flare drop before ignition, but over France there was no way to determine altimeter correction.
 Sightings by observers reporting very low altitudes across France and the belief by the crew that they were at a safe altitude according to the altimeter could both be true.
 The question of sufficient altitude was considered by the R101 Enquiry but not the attendant issue of altimeter correction.